ehw-fit/timeloop-with-quantization/README.md

 Additions to account for specifying different workload tensors bitwidths during the mapping evaluation using bit-packing technique to reduce memory footprint.

-To use account for the use of different bitwidths, you need to specify it inside the workload's YAML specification.
+To account for the use of different bitwidths, you need to specify it inside the workload's YAML specification.

 Simply specify the following under the instance key according to your desire (NOTE: the bitwidth must be able to fit in HW's word size):
 ```yaml